 Despite their nutritional similarities, fruits and vegetables are not nutritionally equal.
-Both fruits and vegetables have significant differences, and they’re used for different purposes.
+Both have significant differences, and they’re used for different purposes.
 But is it okay to substitute fruit for vegetables?

 It’s not permissible to substitute fruit for vegetables entirely.
 The Dietary Guidelines for Americans recommend consuming 2 1/2 cups of vegetables and 2 cups of fruit per day.
-It is possible to substitute fruit for certain vegetables in a meal as long as the recommended daily servings of fruit and vegetables are met for the day.
+It is possible to substitute fruit for certain vegetables in a meal as long as the recommended daily servings of both are met for the day.

 This article will discuss the Dietary Guidelines for Americans in more detail.
-In addition, I’ll examine the nutritional differences between fruits and vegetables and the possible substitutions you could make.
+In addition, I’ll examine the nutritional differences between the two and the possible substitutions you could make.

 The Daily Recommendation for Fruits and Vegetables